 Here’s what’s really up

-I’m Alex, an American girl backpacking hither and thither around the planet.
+I’m Alex Reynolds (short for Alexandra), an American girl backpacking hither and thither around the planet.
 No need for fanfare, I’m just an ordinary twenty-something-year-old who sold everything, left a “real person” job, and decided to travel the world for a while.

 My life fits into two backpacks, I am perpetually getting lost, and I dream of

 How do I travel and where am I going?

 I travel to places often overlooked by Western tourists in favor of other destinations.
 Weeks of my life have passed without spotting Whiteus Peopleus, I’ve set foot in countries my government urges me to avoid, and I’ve spent many an hour miming things because it’s my only form of communication.

 At the time of writing, my journey has taken me through:

 Next up… who knows?
-I go wherever the wind takes me, and wherever there’s good people (and good food) to be had.
+I go wherever the wind takes me, and wherever there are good people (and good food) to be had.

 What am I trying to do?